soalaksks/moe-canberrasec/latest-happenings-and-announcements/announcements/_posts/2023-01-09-post-RELEASE OF 2022 GCE O LEVEL EXAMINATION RESULTS & 2023 JOINT ADMISSIONS EXERCISE ON 12 JAN 2023 2 PM.md

 You are to report to school in half uniform (school PE t-shirt and school pants/skirt).
 Students are expected to be properly groomed in accordance to the school grooming standards.

 If you are unwell or affected by COVID-19 restrictions (e.g. required to self-isolate due to a positive COVID-19 test result), you should not return to school to collect your results and Form A. You can view your results online via Singapore Examinations and Assessment Board's (SEAB) Candidates Portal at [www.seab.gov.sg](www.seab.gov.sg) from 2.45pm on Thursday, 12 January 2023 to 11.59pm on Thursday, 26 January 2023 using your SingPass.
-You can log into JAE Internet System (JAE-IS) at [www.moe.gov.sg/jae](www.moe.gov.sg/jae) using your singpass to download a copy of the Form A online and register for JAE.
+You can log into JAE Internet System (JAE-IS) at [www.moe.gov.sg/jae](www.moe.gov.sg/jae) using your Singpass to download a copy of the Form A online and register for JAE.

 For students who are unable to collect your results and Form A in person, you can appoint a proxy to collect from the school on your behalf within 3 working days.
 The proxy will need to produce the following documents for the school’s verification: